-If it sounds wrong to say the same thing about a racial, ethnic or religious minority, then it clear the statement is discriminatory and in violation of the BC Human Rights Code.
+If it sounds wrong to make the same statement about a racial, ethnic or religious minority, then it is clear the statement is discriminatory and in violation of the BC Human Rights Code.

-WOULD YOU SAY ...
+Would you say ...

 I don't want any more low-income people in my neighbourhood.